 - To protect your lens

-1. A lens hood prevents light hitting your lens
+1. A lens hood prevents light hitting the front of your lens

-When you put a lens hood on a lens it’s the same as when you raise your hand to shield your eyes from the sun.
+Putting a lens hood on a lens is the same as raising your hand to shield your eyes from the sun.
 Because the sun is no longer hitting your eyes, you can see better.

-Well, because the sun is no longer hitting the front of your lens, your colors will be more saturated, you’ll have more contrast and you won’t have lens flare.
-I know lens flare is really popular at the moment, but not all lens flare works.
-Trying to fix a cloudy photo with the wrong kind of lens flare is just time consuming and best avoided.
+I know lens flare is really popular at the moment, but not all lens flare works and you don’t always want it.
+Sometimes lens flare just washes out a photo and trying to fix a cloudy photo with the wrong kind of lens flare is time consuming, so best avoided.